 The WDT oscillator is a free running on-chip RC oscillator, and no external components are required.
-Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works within a period of approximately 31μs.
-The WDT oscillator can be disabled by ROM code option to conserve power.
+Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works within a period of approximately $65\mu s$ at 5V.
+The WDT oscillator can be disabled by options to conserve power.